How Much Is Your Employer Retaliation Case Worth?

 3. Evidence Available

-The strength of your evidence can affect how much you might receive in an employer retaliation case.
-For example, having strong proof to support claims, such as emails, performance reviews and witness testimonies, can enhance the case’s credibility and value.
-Also, the timeline of events leading up to and following the retaliation action can play a role in establishing a causal link.
+Having strong proof to support claims, such as emails, performance reviews and witness testimonies, can enhance the case’s credibility and value.
+Also, the timeline of events leading up to and following the retaliation action can establish a causal link.

 1. Economic Damages

-You may be able to recover economic damages for past and future monetary losses caused by employer retaliation.
-Examples of economic damages include any of the following sources of income that the employee will no longer earn because their employer treated them unlawfully:
+You may recover economic damages for past and future monetary losses caused by employer retaliation.
+This means a higher income can result in larger compensation.
+Examples of economic damages include:

 - Salary